ecg-icas/icas/src/source/index.rst

 * v.0.96 -12 Oct 2017 - tw

-  * update add TWH endpoints and add warning to region that it's only appliccable to Kijiji CA.
+  * update add TWH endpoints and add warning to region that it's only applicable to Kijiji CA.

 * v.0.95 - 5 Oct 2017 - tw